Home Minister Amit Shah to speak in Parliament about Nagaland civilian killings

 Union Home Minister Amit Shah will on Monday speak in Parliament about the killing of civilians by security forces in Nagaland, ANI reported.
 The home minister will deliver a statement in the Lok Sabha at 3 pm and in the Rajya Sabha an hour later.

-On Saturday evening, members of the Assam Rifles, a paramilitary force that operates under the Indian Army, ambushed a vehicle in Mon district, killing six workers returning to Oting village from a coal mine in a nearby forest.
-A member of the security forces mistook the coal mine workers as insurgents from the Yung Aung faction of the banned National Socialist Council of Nagaland (Khaplang), PTI reported.

-The Army said its personnel had launched the security operation based on “credible intelligence of likely movement of insurgents”.
+On Saturday evening, security forces mistook a group of labourers for insurgents and opened fire in Mon district.
+The Indian Army said its personnel had launched the security operation based on “credible intelligence of likely movement of insurgents”.

 After the ambush, local residents set the vehicles of the security forces on fire.
 As the soldiers fled, they shot dead more civilians.